-* Peng, L. (P), M. Pritchard, W. Hannah, P. Blossey, P. Worley and C. Bretherton: Load balancing intense physics calculations to embed regionalized high-resolution cloud resolving models in the E3SM and CESM climate models, Journal of Advances in Modeling Earth Systems, 14, 2022 [link].
+* 56. Peng, L. (P), M. Pritchard, W. Hannah, P. Blossey, P. Worley and C. Bretherton: Load balancing intense physics calculations to embed regionalized high-resolution cloud resolving models in the E3SM and CESM climate models, Journal of Advances in Modeling Earth Systems, 14, 2022 [link].

 * 53. Mooers, G. (G), M. Pritchard, T. Beucler (P), J. Ott (G), G. Yacalis (G), P. Baldi and P. Gentine: Assessing the potential of deep learning for emulating cloud superparameterization in climate models with real-geography boundary conditions, Journal of Advances in Modeling Earth Systems, 2021 [link].

 * 52. Hendrickson, J. (G), C. Terai, M. Pritchard and P. Caldwell: Lower Tropospheric Processes: A Control on the Global Mean Precipitation Rate, Geophysical Research Letters, 48, 2021 [link].

 * 51. Beucler, T. (P), M. Pritchard, S. Rasp, P. Gentine, J. Ott and P. Baldi: Enforcing Analytic Constraints in Neural-Networks Emulating Physical Systems, Physical Review Letters, 126, 2021 [link]

 * Mooers, G. (G), J. Tuyls, S. Mandt, M. Pritchard and T. Beucler (P): Generative Modeling for Atmospheric Convection, Proceedings of the 10th International Conference on Climate Informatics (CI2020), 2020 [link].